manavsehgal/reactspeedcoding/manuscript/c09-test-app-components.md

 **Hot testing.** We could keep the webpack-dev-server running on one terminal window, and eslint-ff running on another as we fix the problems and test the app in our browser.
 Thanks to Hot Reloading, we don't need to refresh our browser or restart development server manually after every fix.

+**Disable PreLoader.** During first run of eslint fixes when you have many problems, you may want to disable the Webpack preLoader to avoid these warnings crowding any app errors you may introduce during fixes.

 **Defer fix.** Sometimes we encounter problems that need more reading for fixing.
 One such problem we encounter is the ```jsx-no-bind``` issue which requires [refactoring suggested here][6].